hakkibatuhanuyar/XOX-game-/README.md

-# XOX-game-
+# XOX-game- and others

 Simple XOX game :)

-funny practice on python
+and some practices on python!

 will be updated :)